 Cry for the Devil: Killmonger is a Not-So-Well-Intentioned Extremist who murders his girlfriend to get to Klaue and doesn't care that his actions as king will destroy Wakanda as well as the rest of the world.
 He's also still the boy from Oakland who found his dead father in his apartment, as shown in the scene where he talks to his N'Jobu in the spirit world and is both happy and saddened to see him one last time.
 Even when he nearly kills Shuri just because she happens to be standing with defensive arm cannons, he breaks down while dying about how he believed in Wakanda as a fairy tale and his father promised to bring him home to see the sunset.
 T'Challa shows sympathy and righteous fury for his cousin, while acknowledging what he wants is too dangerous.

 Discredited Meme: The cast and crew is sick of requests to perform the Wakandan salute to the point of expressing annoyance and deflation.
-Michael B. Jordan, a normally nice guy, became visibly frustrated and refused to do it when he was asked to do it during an interview.
+Michael B. Jordan, a normally nice guy, became visibly frustrated and refused to do it when he was asked to do it during an interview, noting that his character hates Wakanda for abandoning him.
 Likewise, Chadwick Boseman became unhappy performing the salute in public and during promotional events.

-N'Jobu gets this too for having similar social and political beliefs, not being willing to go the the extreme of committing genocide like Killmonger is, and for his tragic ending of being killed by his own brother and abandoned by his home country just as he was about to rescue Erik's mother from jail.
-This ignores the fact that, while he might not have condoned mass genocide, his plan to arm minorities shows he was still willing to let people be killed for his cause and he had no concerns about numerous Wakandans being murdered as part of his and Klaue's plan to obtain Vibranium.
+N'Jobu gets this too for having similar social and political beliefs, and for his tragic ending of being killed by his own brother and abandoned by his home country just as he was about to rescue Erik's mother from jail.
+This ignores the fact that his plan to arm minorities shows he was still willing to overthrow other countries by violence and let people be killed for his cause, and he had no concerns about numerous Wakandans being murdered as part of his and Klaue's plan to obtain Vibranium.

 Ensemble Dark Horse: The supporting casts received as much love, if not more than the main character himself: